weavingfutures/weavingfutures.github.io/docs/about/about.md

 <p></br></p>
 <p><img align="left" alt="Rajagopal" src="../../images/about/raj.jpg" width="250" /></p>
 <h3>Rajagopal V. Krishnan</h3>
-<p>A passionate individual deeply rooted in the Indian handloom tradition, Raj was a marketing strategist for 25+ years.
-He Seematti's handloom journey, as it's brandhead.
-It was Raj who initiated & executed Kancheepuram Sarees entry into the Guinness Book of world records.
-He launched the channel, Surya TV, in Kerala.
-Raj takes charge of the project's marketing efforts, ensuring the outreach and engagement with a fresh generation of weavers.</p>
+<p>Raj, with a deep connection to Indian handloom, is a seasoned marketing strategist with 25+ years' experience.
+Formerly the brand head for Seematti, he led their handloom journey, initiated & executed Kancheepuram Sarees' Guinness World Record entry, and launched Surya TV in Kerala.
+At Weaving Futures, Raj spearheads marketing to engage the next generation of weavers.</p>
 <p></br></p>
 <p><img align="left" alt="Mili" src="../../images/about/mili.jpg" width="250" /></p>
 <h3>Mili John Tharakan</h3>
-<p>A textile artist who brings an international perspective to our project, Mili is a seasoned inventor-business leader who has under her many IP innovations.
-She has expertise in smart textiles and technology with experience in bringing products to market.
-Mili is a board member of Smart Textile Alliance.
-She is based out of London.Mili pioneers in innovative smart textile swatches and imparts her knowledge to weavers, modernizing weaving into a contemporary skill.</p>
+<p>Mili, a textile artist with a global outlook, is an accomplished inventor and business leader with numerous IP innovations.
+Her smart textile and technology expertise, coupled with her experience in product development, makes her a valuable asset.
+As a board member of the Smart Textile Alliance in London, Mili leads our project in creating cutting-edge smart textile swatches and empowering weavers to embrace modernized weaving techniques.</p>
 <p></br></p>

 ## Our Collaborators